rubenwardy/minetest_modding_book/chapters/folders.md

 minetest/mods.
 Mods can be grouped into mod packs which are explained below.

 A "mod name" is used to refer to a mod.
-Each mod should have a unique mod name, which you can choose - a good mod name describes what the mod does.
+Each mod should have a unique mod name, which you can choose - a good mod name should describe what the mod does.
 Mod names can be made up of letters, numbers, or underscores.
 The folder a mod is in needs to be called the same as the mod name.